GoogleCloudDataproc/hive-bigquery-connector/README.md

 the performance of reads.
 Predicate pushdown is not supported on complex types such as arrays and structs.
 For example - filters like `address.city = "Sunnyvale"` will not get pushdown to Bigquery.

+## Reading From BigQuery Views

+The connector has preliminary support for reading from [BigQuery views](https://cloud.google.com/bigquery/docs/views-intro).
+Please note there are a few caveats:

+* The Storage Read API operates on storage directly, so the API cannot be used to read logical or materialized views.
+To get around this limitation, the connector materializes the views into temporary tables before it can read them.
+This materialization process can affect overall read performance and incur additional costs to your BigQuery bill.
+* By default, the materialized views are created in the same project and dataset.
+Those can be configured by the optional `materializationProject` and `materializationDataset` Hive configuration properties or table properties, respectively.
+* As mentioned in the [BigQuery documentation](https://cloud.google.com/bigquery/docs/writing-results#temporary_and_permanent_tables), the `materializationDataset` should be in same location as the view.
+* Reading from views is **disabled** by default.
+In order to enable it, set the `viewsEnabled` configuration property to `true`.

 ## Known issues and limitations

 1. The `TINYINT`, `SMALLINT`, and `INT`/`INTEGER` Hive types are not supported.
 Instead, use the `BIGINT` type, which